Updated July 12, 2023

 3. Debt to Capital

-This ratio represents the ratio of Debt in the total Capital of the company.
+This ratio represents the debt ratio to the company’s total Capital.

 Total Capital = Total Equity + Total Debt